Request to Join

-Dr. John is a third-year internal medicine resident and future chief resident at the University of Colorado.
-He completed undergraduate studies at Texas A&M University and medical school at the UT Health San Antonio Long School of Medicine, and internal medicine residency at the University of Colorado.
+Dr. John is a chief medical resident at the University of Colorado.
+He completed undergraduate studies at Texas A&M University, medical school at the UT Health San Antonio Long School of Medicine, and internal medicine residency at the University of Colorado.
 He is planning a career as an academic hospitalist and is passionate about medical education.

 Dr. Zirker is a PGY-2 resident in the Internal Medicine Hospitalist Training Program at the University of Colorado School of Medicine.
 He is a graduate of the Yale School of Medicine and the University of Virginia School of Engineering and Applied Sciences.
 Prior to beginning a career in medicine, he worked as a research engineer in the field of biomechanics at the Steadman Philippon Research Institute.

-Dr. Knees is a soon-to-be third-year internal medicine resident and future VA chief resident in quality and patient safety.
-She is the education director of the Housestaff Council on Value and Innovation and plans on being an academic hospitalist with a focus on healthcare systems and quality improvement.Search Results Web resul
+Dr. Knees is the 2021-2022 Internal Medicine VA chief resident in quality and patient safety.
+She is also the co-director of the Housestaff Council on Value and Innovation and plans on being an academic hospitalist with a focus on healthcare systems and quality improvement.Search Results Web resul

 Dr. Ard is a resident for the University of Colorado Internal Medicine Residency Program.
 She also went to the University of Colorado for medical school.
 Before medicine, she tried her hand at a variety of careers from teaching, to finance, to bartending.
 She is interested in primary care, underserved populations, and medical education.